 \section{Impedance-Based Mutual Coupling Modeling}

-Based on \eqref{Eq_2}, we introduce three enabling results for Sec. \ref{E2E_Model}: (i) we compute the electric field that is radiated by an isolated antenna; (ii) we introduce the concept of self/mutual impedances; and (iii) we calculate the voltage observed at the ports of a pair of coupled (transmit and receive) antennas.
+In this section, we introduce three enabling results: (i) we compute the electric field that is radiated by an isolated antenna; (ii) we introduce the concept of self and mutual impedances; and (iii) we calculate the voltage observed at the ports of a pair of coupled (transmit and receive) antennas.

 We consider two arbitrary antennas $\chi = \left\{ {p,q} \right\}$, which are characterized by the pair $(l_\chi, a_\chi)$ and whose locations are ${\bf{r}}_\chi$ $= x_\chi {\bf{\hat x}} + y_\chi {\bf{\hat y}} + z_\chi {\bf{\hat z}}$. $\chi$ operates in transmit or receive mode, and, in either cases, the current on its surface is ${I_{z,\chi }}\left( {{z^{\prime}}} \right) \approx \mathcal{I}\left( {{z_\chi }} \right)\sin \left( {{k_0}\left( {l_\chi/2 - \left| {{z^{\prime}} - {z_\chi }} \right|} \right)} \right)/\sin \left( {{k_0}l_\chi/2} \right)$ in \eqref{Eq_2}.